Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM).

 ### Sonic 2
-Instructions: You much have a copy of the Sonic The Hedgehog 2 Classic Android APK then do the following:
+Instructions: You must have a copy of the Sonic The Hedgehog 2 Classic Android APK then do the following:
 1. Using 7Zip, open the apk and extract /assets/Data.rsdk.xmf.
 2. Rename the Data.rsdk.xmf to Data.rsdk.
 Case is important!
 3. Copy the Data.rsdk file to the ports/sonic2 folder.